SF-WDI-LABS/tunely-angular/docs/sprint3.md

 1. Alter the schema of Album to have a songs array that uses the `Song.schema`

+> You may have seen embedded models defined in the same file as the model that it's embedded in; that's OK.
+Here we're building it in a separate file.

 ## Step 2: Seeding

 Let's add seeds.
 Some basic data is [provided for you](/docs/code_samples/sprint3_song_seeds.js).